Architecture of London: Baroque London: The Great Fire of London and Christopher Wren's Reconstruction (1666–1714)

 The Great Fire of London in 1666 is one of the most significant turning points in the history of London's architecture.
-Paradoxically, despite being perceived as a cataclysmic event at the time, the enormous destruction it caused presented a historic opportunity to modernise the predominantly medieval city which in many was architecturally primitive and medieval in character compared to other European capitals.
-Starting at a bakery on Pudding Lane on Sunday September 2, 1666, the fire destroyed around 90% of the city, including a total of 13,500 houses, 87 parish churches, 44 Company Halls, the Royal Exchange, the Custom House, Old St Paul's Cathedral, the Bridewell Palace and other City prisons, the General Letter Office, and three city gates; Ludgate, Newgate, and Aldersgate.
-Due to the majority of the population being made homeless, as well as the destruction of the majority of London's businesses and infrastructure, there was a strong emphasis on the reconstruction being as a rapid as possible, made the planning of the new city more pragmatic than aesthetic in focus.
+Paradoxically, despite being perceived as a cataclysmic event at the time, the enormous destruction it caused presented a historic opportunity to modernise a city that was architecturally primitive and medieval in character compared to many other European capitals of the era.
+Starting at a bakery on Pudding Lane on Sunday September 2, 1666, the fire destroyed around 90% of the city, including a total of 13,500 houses, 87 parish churches, 44 Company Halls, the Royal Exchange, the Custom House, Old St Paul's Cathedral, the Bridewell Palace and other city prisons, the General Letter Office, and three city gates; Ludgate, Newgate, and Aldersgate.
+Due to the majority of the population being made homeless, as well as the destruction of the majority of London's businesses and infrastructure, there was a strong emphasis on the reconstruction being as a rapid as possible, which made the planning of the new city more pragmatic than aesthetic in focus.